Codappix/xliff-linter/readme.rst

 CLI Wrapper around Symfonies XLIFF-linter
 =========================================

-Symfony provides a translation package which delivers ans XLIFF-Linter.
+Symfony provides a translation package which delivers an XLIFF-Linter.

 This packages provides a binary wrapper to lint xliff files using this linter.